anodyne/docs/getting-started.md

-# Before Getting Started
+---
+title: Getting started

-Here are a few things you should know before using Nova 3.
+description: Here are a few things you should know before using Nova 3.
+layout: docs
+---

+{% $markdoc.frontmatter.description %} {% .lead %}

 ---